 The Cultural Vistas Alumni Network encourages alumni from across our programs to connect and engage in a truly global community.
-With over 100,000 members and counting, our past program participants span the world and an impressive variety of fields.
+With over 150,000 members and counting representing more than 130 different countries, our past program participants truly span the world and an impressive variety of fields.

-We’re committed to fostering a robust alumni network by providing tools, training, and connections to support alumni in leveraging their exchange experiences throughout their careers.
+We’re committed to fostering a robust alumni network by providing a central hub to support alumni in leveraging their exchange experiences throughout their careers.

-We look forward to getting to know our program alumni and supporting them as they bring positive change to their lives, organizations, and communities.
+We look forward to getting to know you and the positive change your experience has brought to your life, your career, and your community.

 Lend your expertise